rainlanguage/arb-bot/README.md

-  hideSensitiveData     : true,    // set to true to hide sensitive data such as wallet private key or rpc url from apearing in logs maxProfit             : true,    // option to maximize profit for 'srouter' mode maxRatio              : true,    // option to maximize the maxIORatio in "srouter" mode usePublicRpcs         : false,   // option to fallback to public rpcs flashbotRpc           : "https://flashbot-rpc-url",  // Optional Flashbot RPC URL timeout               : 300,     // seconds to wait for tx to mine before disregarding it
+  hideSensitiveData     : true,    // set to true to hide sensitive data such as wallet private key or rpc url from apearing in logs maxProfit             : true,    // option to maximize profit for 'srouter' mode maxRatio              : true,    // option to maximize the maxIORatio in "srouter" mode flashbotRpc           : "https://flashbot-rpc-url",  // Optional Flashbot RPC URL timeout               : 300,     // seconds to wait for tx to mine before disregarding it
   interpreterv2         : true,    // if interpreter v2 should be used, not compatible with flash-loan-v2 arb contract